 After 17 years of operating under a consent decree, Los Angeles County has reached an agreement to extricate itself from a long-running federal lawsuit that sought to address gaps in mental health care services for children in foster care in California.

 The plaintiffs announced the agreement Wednesday in Katie A. v.
-Bontá, a class-action lawsuit brought in 2002 by a coalition of mental health advocacy groups
+Bontá, a class-action lawsuit brought in 2002 by a coalition of mental health advocacy groups on behalf of a 14-year-old Los Angeles foster youth, other California youth in the system and those at risk of an out-of-home placements.

 The proposed settlement applies to Los Angeles County, but not to the state of California, which left court oversight in 2014 as part of a separate settlement.